Skip to main content

 The goal of the conversation is for the client to get a better understanding of their difficulties with feelings and relationships, so that they can manage their personal problems more effectively.
 The expectation is that this will lead to an improvement in their psychological symptoms as well.
 To do this, the therapist will often encourage the client to focus on and “stay with” difficult feelings that they experience during therapy sessions, so the feelings can be managed in the session, rather than talked about in an intellectual way.

-Why PIT for NHS services managing repeat self-harm
+Why PIT for NHS services managing repeat self-harm?

-PIT has been evaluated for the treatment of self-harm in a randomized controlled trial of 119 patients who were randomized to 4 sessions of PIT delivered by liaison nurse plus usual care versus treatment as usual alone (Guthrie et al, 2001).
+PIT has been evaluated for the treatment of self-harm in a randomized controlled trial of 119 patients who were randomized to 4 sessions of PIT delivered by a liaison nurse plus usual care versus treatment as usual alone (Guthrie et al, 2001).
 There was a reduction in reported self-harm in the six months post-treatment in the patients who received PIT in comparison with the usual treatment group.
 Approximately 50% of the patients who participated in the trial had a prior history of self-harm.

 Following this study, an NHS treatment service, called the SAFE-team was established to deliver PIT to patients who had self –harmed (both repeaters and first episode patients).
 The service was based in Manchester and ran for over 15 years.